michalszynkiewicz/workshop-scenario/README.md

 ## 2. Populate the system
 This repository contains a `feeder` application that lets you easily feed the system with some data.

-To run it, either run the `Feeder` class in an IDE or build the app with `mvn clean package` and run with:
+To run it, either run the `Feeder` class in an IDE or build the app with `mvn clean package` and run the produced shaded jar:
 ```
 java -jar target/feeder.jar
 ```
-You can also run the `com.example.Feeder` app from the `feeder` directory to add some data to the kids and absence services.

 `feeder` assumes the applications are running locally on the suggested ports.
 If you used different ports or want to feed applications running in minikube, make sure to set `kids.uri` and `absence.uri` system properties to appropriate URLs, e.g.:
 ```
-java -Dkids.uri=http://localhost:8181 -Dabsence.uri=http://localhost:8080 -jar target.jar
+java -Dkids.uri=http://localhost:8181 -Dabsence.uri=http://localhost:8080 -jar target/feeder.jar
 ```

 ## 3. Trigger the calculations and watch the results